Graylog2/documentation/pages/gelf.rst

 Syslog is okay for logging system messages of your machines or network gear.
 GELF is a great choice for logging from within applications.
-There are libaries and appenders for many programming languages and logging frameworks so it is easy to implement.
+There are libraries and appenders for many programming languages and logging frameworks so it is easy to implement.
 You could use GELF to send every exception as a log message to your Graylog cluster.
 You don’t have to care about timeouts, connection problems or anything that might break your application from within your logging class because GELF can be sent via UDP.